Words and terms used in the world of From The Waters.

 A building in the Aelin City Healer Campus dedicated to long-term psychiatric patient care.

-Guardian family term.
+An Aelish Guardian family term.
 The base level for a kinlace, a relative who has no greater role within the family in relation to the person.

 A namree ceremony for mourning a Pair following a death.

 A rebirth condition affecting aelinuans with the VV or HH aeryn groups.
-Sufferers can die almost immediately after rebirth and are extremely unlikely to survive to maturity.
+Sufferers can die almost immediately after birth and are extremely unlikely to survive to maturity.
 There is currently no cure or adequate treatment.

 Plural rentins.
 A pretty songbird.